oeo/prompts/readme.md

 options:
 - `--json` - output in JSON format

-### restore - extract files
+### restore
-this will restore the archive to the `private` directory.
+extract files. this will restore the specified archive to the `private` directory.

 ![restoring an archive](assets/restore.png)